Jeffhabs/shuffle-test-web/README.md

   - Clicking on "Edit" directs you to change email and password screen
     //to update Admin Email password confirmation is required then "Update Admin      User" button may be pressed
   - Clicking on "Delete" removes the Admin in that row
-  - Batch Actions allows selection of multiple Admins for deletion
+  - Batch Actions allows selection of multiple Administrators for deletion

-  - Sorting Admins
+  - Sorting Administrators
     //Admin field can be sorted by EMAIL, CURRENT SIGN IN AT, SIGN IN COUNT, or       CREATED AT
     - Email filter uses contains, equals, starts with, ends with, and text input      box
     - Current sign in filter uses date-picker